 Dr Caralee McLiesh joined the Treasury as Chief Executive and Secretary to the Treasury in September 2019.
 Caralee’s previous role was as Managing Director at Technical and Further Education (TAFE) New South Wales (NSW), Australia, where she led the transformation of TAFE NSW to become a more modern, competitive and sustainable organisation.
 Prior to this, Caralee held several Deputy Secretary roles at the NSW Treasury.
 Caralee also has worked at the World Bank in Washington DC, the International Red Cross and the Boston Consulting Group.

-Tickets include attendance at the Welcome Function and the Conference Dinner.
+Registration includes tickets to the Welcome Function and the Conference Dinner, please indicate when registering if you are planning to attend these functions.
 If you would like to purchase additional tickets to either function, please email us on [email protected].

 The conference programme is current as of 8 June 2021 and is subject to change.
 Details will be updated as they are confirmed.

 Join us for a walking site tour around Wellington CBD.
-Locations to be announced!
+Featuring;

 Banquet Hall, Parliament